Spider Plant Pale Leaves — Faded Variegation and Washed-Out Green

 Insufficient light

-Overwatering reducing nutrient availability
+Overwatering reducing nutrient uptake at the root

 How to Fix It